athkalia/Just-Another-Android-App/README.md

 ##### Notes:

-* Teamcity server is hosted here: http://104.237.3.218:8111 Feel free to login as guest and explore!
 * Public beta channel (https://play.google.com/apps/testing/com.justanotherandroidapp) can then (in theory) be distributed across the company.
 One thing I tried was adding the link to an NFC tag and hanging that on the wall, so that everyone can quickly fetch the beta app!